TheDual/BlackjackApp/README.md

-Simple web app for blackjack created using React.js.
+Simple web app for blackjack created using React JS.

+While creating this project I gained practical knowlage on React JS such as:
+- Components
+- Hooks
+- Context API
+- Events
+And much more...

-This project was created purely for learning purpuses.
+The project was created out of the will to learn React

 Live version: https://blackjack-mh.netlify.app/